 Course Outline

-Introduction to AGI and Cognitive Architectures
+Introduction to Artificial General Intelligence (AGI) and Cognitive Architectures

-• Key concepts and foundational theories in cognitive science relevant to AGI development for government.
+• Key concepts and foundational theories in cognitive science

 Core Cognitive Architectures